sraocodes/DAA/content/couple.md

       - "Holistic Representation: Individual models may focus on specific processes due to design constraints.
 Coupling broadens the scope, providing a more comprehensive view of the system."
       - "Mitigated Shortcomings: All models have limitations, often from necessary approximations.
 Coupling with a complementary model helps offset these weaknesses."
       - "Dynamic Feedbacks: Coupled models facilitate real-time interactions, allowing for dynamic feedbacks that enrich simulations."
+  - name: "Model Coupling Methods"
+    text: "Model coupling methods are techniques that allow for the integration and communication between different models.
+These methods are essential in representing intricate processes and interactions in systems like crop modeling.
+Depending on the level of integration and specific requirements, different methods are employed."
+    list:
+      - "Sequential or One-way Data Transfer Coupling: Basic unidirectional flow of data from one model to another."
+      - "Loose Coupling: Dynamic data exchange between models with automated data transfers."
+      - "Shared Coupling: Models share major components, either a GUI or data storage, fostering deeper integration."
+      - "Joined Coupling: Incorporates both shared GUI and data storage, allowing for deep inter-model interactions."
+      - "Framework or Tool Coupling: Advanced method integrating models within a broader modeling framework for seamless representation."
+    image: "images/coupling2.gif"
+    imageWidth: "800px"
+    imageHeight: "800px"
+    textPosition: "top"
 ---